-The game is described by Mary Jones as Spanish Patience (as indeed were all her games), as is normal in the United Kingdom.
+The game is described by Mary Jones as Spanish Patience (as indeed were all her games), as is normal in the United Kingdom, and in fact in other parts of Europe.

-Some of these games sound better when named as Solitares, and some sound (to my ear) better when named as Patiences.
+Some of these games sound better when named as Solitaires, and some sound (to my ear) better when named as Patiences.

 Lay out thirteen piles of four cards each, face upwards.
 This is the Tableau and is set out in one row of seven cards and a second row of six cards.